x-nash/Sauce_Demo_Automation/README.md

 1. Clone the repository to your local machine.
 2. Open the folder in your IDE.
 3. Open the terminal here and run the command `npm install`.
 You can see a new `node_modules` folder popping up in your project folder.
-4. Run `npx wdio run ./wdio.conf.js`.
+4. Run `npm run wdio`.
 You can see the automated test executing.
 5. If you want to generate Allure report:
     - Create a folder named `allure-results` in the project folder
     - Run `npm install -g allure-commandline --save-dev`
-    - Run `allure generate ./allure-results; allure open`
+    - Run `allure generate ./allure-results --clean; allure open`